ghc-proposals/ghc-proposals/proposals/0000-template.rst

 .. author:: Your name
 .. date-accepted:: Leave blank.
 This will be filled in when the proposal is accepted.
-.. proposal-number:: Leave blank.
-This will be filled in when the proposal is
-                     accepted.
 .. ticket-url:: Leave blank.
 This will eventually be filled with the
                 ticket URL which will track the progress of the implementation of the feature.